wrycu/blog/_posts/2024-12-19-tailscale-risks.md

 ![The control plane](../assets/images/tailscale/tailscale.svg)

-**Figure 7: How the coordination server works.** Taken directly from the Tailscale blob (linked below)
+**Figure 7: How the coordination server works.** Taken directly from the Tailscale blog (linked below)

 Here are the steps for adding a node to a Tailscale (taken directly from [tailscale.com](https://tailscale.com/blog/how-tailscale-works#the-control-plane-key-exchange-and-coordination)):
 > 1. Each node generates a random public/private keypair for itself, and associates the public key with its identity.